 Great news!
 Medicare is reimbursable with your HRA.
 Remember, you must have coverage of Part A and Part B together or Part C. Part B by itself doesn't qualify.

-To make this easier, we've partnered with LIG Solutions to help the Medicare enrollment process a breeze.
+To make this easier, we've partnered with LIG Solutions to make the Medicare enrollment process a breeze.
 LIG Solutions is a white glove service that will help you find the right Medicare Advantage and Medicare Supplemental plans that are designed to help cover the costs of various deductibles, co-payments and coinsurance charges that Medicare alone does not include.

 All you'll have to do is choose a coverage option from leading insurance companies based on where you live and your individual needs, then submit proof of coverage to Take Command, along with receipts for eligible care, and get reimbursed tax-free.

 Learn more on our Medicare partnership with LIG here.

 What are some things you should avoid while shopping for a plan?